 Maddy Kramer | Founder

-She was selected to be part of the See it Be it initiative at the Cannes Lions Festival of Creativity.
+Also, in 2015 she was selected to be part of the See it Be it initiative at the Cannes Lions Festival of Creativity.
 She is also the founder of womancard.co, a deck of cards made of important women (or more colloquially: Yas Queens) She also created themostbeautifulwall.com, a collection of Hispanic art digitally hanged in the length of the border wall between Mexico and the United States in order to protest against Trump's wall.
 When Maddy is not working, she spends time learning about emerging tech at the NYU ITP Summer Camp and Arduino Classes at the Cooper Union School.

 Laura Visco | Founder